Extracting the signed backbone of intrinsically dense weighted networks: Empirical Analysis

 \textbf{Community Structure.} Based on the partitioning methods for signed networks \cite{DOREIAN20091}, the extracted backbones are partitioned into communities where the number of negative edges within communities and number of positive edges between communities are minimized via heuristics\footnote{Communities are found and visualized using \textit{signnet} \cite{signnet} package in R}.
 Figure \ref{fig:blocks} depicts the community structure via a visual block matrix where the order of nodes is the same for its rows and columns.
 Diagonal blocks are expected to cover the positive edges and non-diagonal blocks are expected to cover the negative edges.
 Overall, the extracted backbones manifest community structures.
 The backbone of \textit{Migration} has 5 clear densely connected communities and two outlier individual nodes whereas the communities in \textit{Eurovision} are not as dense.
-The backbone of \textit{Contact} consists of one large sparse group and several relatively-small denser groups.
-The backbone of \textit{Species} has a very clear structure with two similar-sized communities, visually confirming the very high frustration index ($0.96$) obtained for it.
+The backbone of \textit{Contact} consists of one large sparse group and several smaller and denser groups.
+The backbone of \textit{Species} has a very clear structure with two similar-sized communities, visually confirming the very high SB and WSB measures obtained for it.

 Table \ref{tab:blocks} shows members of each group in the order of diagonal blocks where nodes are also listed in the same order as they appear in the rows and columns.
-We can observe that the states are grouped mostly based on their geographical proximity except for two outlier states which are not part of any groups.
-Similarly, countries in the \textit{Eurovision} backbone are grouped mainly based on geographic, cultural, and historical ties.
-Although the results are seemingly plausible, a sophisticated and conclusive discussion on the found communities and its usefulness is spared for future studies in those domains.
+In \textit{Migration} backbone, we observe that the states are grouped mostly based on their geographical proximity, which means that there are more positive links between geographically close states and more negative links between geographically distant states.
+This is inline with the same geographical constraints observed by several other backboning studies \cite{Serrano2009backbone, dianati2016hairball, Marcaccioli2019}.
+Florida, one of the two singletons here, is also shown to be the last state to connect to the rest of the network in \cite{gunter2005}.
+In \textit{Eurovision} backbone, for the most part, countries are grouped mainly based on geographic, cultural, linguistic, ethnic, and historical ties.
+In \textit{Species} backbone, the first group is composed of inshore/nearshore/estuarine species while the second one includes more Tropical/Caribbean/Reef Fish species, agreeing with the expert knowledge in marine biology.
+The plausibility of the found communities suggests that the proposed backbone extraction method retains the appropriate edges that preserve and reveal the important structural information available in the original network.